Badgerati/Pode/docs/Tutorials/Authentication/Methods/AzureAD.md

 Both the `authorization_code` and `password` grant types are supported.
 The `password` type is only supported on Work/School accounts, and on accounts with MFA disabled.

-!!! note
-    When using Azure AD and a specific login route, you don't need to set the `-Login` switch.
-This is due to the redirecting of OAuth2.

 ## Setup

 Before using Azure AD authentication in Pode, you first need to register a new app within Azure: